iPhone 15 buyers might get the iPhone 14 Pro's camera upgrade

-(Pocket-lint) - Those buying a new iPhone later this year might not have to go Pro to get a camera upgrade, with the iPhone 15 rumored to have a 48-megapixel shooter.
+Those buying a new iPhone later this year might not have to go Pro to get a camera upgrade, with the iPhone 15 rumored to have a 48-megapixel shooter.

 While Apple chose not to give the iPhone 14 the same 48-megapixel main camera as the one found in the iPhone 14 Pro, things could be about to change when the iPhone 15 rolls around this September.
 Analyst Jeff Pu, writing via a Haitong Intl Tech Research note, believes that Apple will give the base models a nice camera bump this time around.